williambailey/vagrant-ca-certificates/README.md

 Additionally if you need proxies modified in the guest as well an excellent choice is the [Vagrant Proxyconf plugin][2] which should handle everything you'll run into on a daily basis.
-Finally, we add the caching plugin so that we are not continually going out to the Internet on successive [Test Kitchen][3] and Vagrant runs.
+Finally, we add the [Vagrant cachier plugin][7] so that we are not continually going out to the Internet on successive [Test Kitchen][3] and Vagrant runs.

-This file should be saved to `$HOME/.vagrant.d/Vagrantfile`.
+This file should be saved to `$HOME/.kitchen/Vagrantfile.rb`.
 ```ruby
 # These are requirements for this base Vagrantfile.
 If they are not
 # installed there will be a warning message with Vagrant/test-kitchen.